 Adjunct Faculty-Introduction to Quantitative Reasoning

 Franklin University, located in Columbus, Ohio, is seeking part-time adjunct faculty to teach an Introduction to Quantitative Reasoning course.
-This course will be taught in a face-to-face format during our Spring 2022 term.
+This course will be taught in an online format during our Spring 2024 term.

 This is the first course in algebra specifically designed for students who are enrolled in programs that DO NOT require College Algebra.
 The course will include traditional beginner algebra topics, including basic numeric/algebraic skills and reasoning, solving linear equations, systems and inequalities, basic functions, basics of graphing (including algebraic and statistical graphs), and some data literacy.
 The topics will be addressed in a contextualized format incorporating a pedagogy that promotes problem solving and critical thinking skills through collaborative work and technology tools.

 Requirements for this position include a Master’s degree in Mathematics, Statistics or a related area.
 If the degree is in a related area, then at least 18 graduate credit hours must be in Mathematics or Statistics.
 A PhD in Mathematics or Statistics is preferred.
-At least 3 years of teaching experience in collegiate Mathematics & Statistics is also required in addition to excellent teaching evaluations and at least 3 years of teaching experience in collegiate Mathematics or Statistics.
+At least 3 years of teaching experience in collegiate Mathematics & Statistics is also required in addition to excellent teaching evaluations and previous online teaching experience.